Misbehavior of ParameterSet::put(...) and insert(...) functions when key exists

 Perhaps it also makes sense to have a "replace" method that just forwards to "put" but which sets the optional argument to allow replacement.

-#5 Updated by Christopher Green over 5 years ago
+#5 Updated by Christopher Green almost 6 years ago

 - Status changed from Accepted to Feedback